Reinforcement Learning via Conservative Agent for Environments with Random Delays: Conservative Reinforcement Learning

-In particular, the beta $Q$-value and the augmented state-based policy $\pi_\Delta$ are parameterized by $\theta$ (beta-critic) and $\phi$ (actor), respectively.
-These parameters are updated iteratively to minimize the following objective functions; for the beta-critic: and for the actor: where $\mathcal{D}$ represents a replay buffer \citep{dqn}, $\alpha$ is a temperature \citep{sac}, and $\tilde{\theta}$ are the parameters of the target beta-critic \citep{td3}.
+In detail, BPQL is an actor-critic algorithm built upon the soft actor-critic (SAC) algorithm \cite{sac}, which learns the critic using an approximate value function over the augmented state given by where $\Delta = \Delta_\text{max}$, $\tilde{Q}^{\pi_\Delta}$ and $Q^{\pi_\Delta}_{\beta}$ denote the augmented state-based $Q$-value function and beta $Q$-value function, respectively, and $\zeta^{\pi_{\Delta}}$ represents the projection residual.
+Notably, $Q^{\pi_{\Delta}}_{\beta}$ is evaluated with respect to the original state space rather than the augmented one, thereby inherently mitigating the learning inefficiencies.
+Practically, the beta $Q$-value function $Q^{\pi_\Delta}_{\beta}$ and the augmented state-based policy $\pi_\Delta$ are parameterized by $\theta$ (beta-critic) and $\phi$ (actor), respectively.
+These parameters are updated iteratively to minimize the following objective functions; for the beta-critic: and for the actor: where $\mathcal{D}$ is a replay buffer, $\alpha$ is a temperature, and $\theta'$ are the parameters of the target beta-critic \cite{dqn, sac, td3}.

-It is worth note that while we specifically instantiate the conservative agent into the BPQL framework, any constant-delay method can be extended to random-delay environments with the aid of this agent.
-To demonstrate this generality, we investigate a second conservative agent-based algorithm, termed conservative-VDPO, which builds upon another state-of-the-art constant-delay method, variational delayed policy optimization \citep{VDPO}.
-The corresponding results are presented in section~\ref{Ablation}.
+Despite demonstrating notable performance under fixed delays, the BPQL framework cannot be directly applied to random-delay MDPs due to its inherent design limitations.
+As discussed above, the conservative agent provides a plug-in mechanism that enables the BPQL framework to be extended to random-delay settings.
+This justifies the use of BPQL in random-delay MDPs.
+It is worth emphasizing that, although we specifically instantiate the conservative agent within the BPQL framework, any constant-delay method can, in principle, be extended to random-delay MDPs by leveraging our agent.
+To demonstrate this generality, we develop a second conservative RL algorithm built upon another state-of-the-art constant-delay method, variational delayed policy optimization (VDPO) \cite{VDPO}.
+The corresponding results are presented in Section~\ref{Ablation}.